-Eq.~\eqref{eq:reduced_var} shows that training with cross-consistency loss reduces the prediction variance by half compared to using only a single loss, contributing to smoother gradients and more stable convergence.
+Eq.~\ref{eq:variance_reduction} suggests a potential stabilizing benefit of cross-consistency loss.
+When the errors of two pathways are weakly correlated, averaging can reduce variance.
+When they are strongly positively correlated, the benefit decreases.
 Importantly, this benefit arises without any architectural change, only from leveraging both available supervision information.